google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   that the Transparency Information ({{x509v3_transinfo_extension}}) extension MUST be omitted.

-* `SignedData.signerInfos` MUST contain a signature from the same (root or intermediate) CA that will ultimately issue the certificate.
+* `SignedData.signerInfos` MUST contain 1 `SignerInfo` with a `signature` from the same (root or intermediate) CA that will ultimately issue the certificate.
   This signature indicates the CA's intent to issue the certificate.
-This intent is considered binding (i.e., misissuance of the precertificate is considered equivalent to misissuance of the certificate).
-(Note that, because of the structure of CMS, the signature on the CMS object will not be a valid X.509v3 signature and so cannot be used to construct a certificate from the precertificate).
+This intent is considered binding (i.e., misissuance of the precertificate is considered equivalent to misissuance of the corresponding certificate).

 * `SignedData.certificates` SHOULD be omitted.

+As described in Section 5.3 of [RFC5652], the `SignerInfo.signedAttrs` field MUST be present (because the `eContentType` is not `id-data`) and MUST contain at least a content-type attribute and a message-digest attribute.
+This field is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `signature` in the CMS object will not be a valid X.509v3 signature and so cannot be used to construct a certificate from the precertificate.

 # Log Format and Operation